grzesiug/autopsy_plugins/Tagged_Files_Report_module/README.md

 - __Description:__ Custom Report Module can display image , video, text files.
-Image files are displayed with exif metadata .
+Image files are displayed with exif metadata (divice make, model, gps location).
 Report can be easly translated to your language by creating language new file in folder "language".
 Now english and polish language is supported.
 Language file should be name in folowing format lang_yourlanguagename_.txt.
 Tagged files can be sorted by date, path, name and etc.